CSCfi/fairdata-ida/Docker_Setup.md

 If you are using Mac and Docker desktop, make sure you have started Docker desktop.

-## 2. Set up fairdata-secrets (config) repository
+## 2. Set up fairdata-docker (config) repository

-Decrypt and unpack the configuration files in the fairdata-secrets repository:
+Decrypt and unpack the configuration files in the fairdata-docker repository:

 ```
-cd ~/dev/fairdata-secrets
+cd ~/dev/fairdata-docker
 git fetch
 git checkout master
 git pull